 Dealing with a product listing hijacker can be a frustrating process that damages your sales and, ultimately, can permanently hurt your brand name.
 It is important to protect your intellectual property and enforce your rights against those trying to unfairly gain from your hard work.

-Gerben Law Firm can help.
+Gerben IP can help.
 Call us today for a free consultation to find an effective enforcement strategy for your company’s budget.

 Please note that none of the foregoing constitutes legal advice.
-Because every situation is different it is highly recommended that you contact an attorney at Gerben Law Firm prior to sending any notices related to an infringement of your intellectual property rights.
+Because every situation is different it is highly recommended that you contact an attorney at Gerben IP prior to sending any notices related to an infringement of your intellectual property rights.